named-data-ndnSIM/ndnSIM/docs/source/metric.rst

 Content store trace helper
 --------------------------

-NOTE: This tracer works ONLY when the content store structure of ndnSIM is used!
+NOTE: This tracer works ONLY when the OldContentStore structure is used!

 - :ndnsim:`ndn::CsTracer`